TheOdinProject/curriculum/nodeJS/final_project/project_odin_book.md

 This project will give you the chance to take a relatively high-level set of requirements and turn it into a functioning website.
 You'll need to do some of your own research and read the documentation for a few of the modules you'll be using in this project.

 The following requirements are a very global list of features your app should have.
 Because of the open-ended nature of this project, it's possible that not all of them may apply to your chosen site, and that there might be core features of your site that aren't mentioned here.
-Keep in mind that the overall goal is to clone your site, not to tick off a list of requirements.

 1. Users must sign in to see anything except the sign-in page.
 1. Users should be able to sign in using your chosen authentication method.